mblaszczykowski/Web-based-OS-Simulator/README.md

 help                  show this message
 ```

+Paths are relative to the current directory unless they start with `/`.
+Commands chain with `;` (always run the next), `&&` (only on success), and pipe through `|` (only `grep <pattern>` is a supported filter) — e.g. `ls | grep .log` or `mkdir /tmp && write /tmp/x.txt hi`.
+This is composition of existing commands, not a real shell scripting language (no variables, loops, or conditionals).

 Every command also appends a line to the **syscall trace** window — a fictional but realistic `open()`/`read()`/`execve()`-style log, purely for flavour (no new domain logic — it's just a relabeling of what the command already did).

-Tab-completes commands and filesystem paths, and persists command history to `localStorage` across reloads — the one piece of state that's *not* wiped on refresh (see [Model trwałości](plan.md#25-model-trwałości-i-restart)).
+Tab-completes commands and filesystem paths (relative to the current directory), and persists command history to `localStorage` across reloads — one of a small set of pieces of state that are *not* wiped on refresh (see [Model trwałości](plan.md#25-model-trwałości-i-restart) and "State & robustness" below).

 ## Tech stack

-React + TypeScript, Zustand, Vite, Vitest — no D3/Recharts, no backend.
+React + TypeScript, Zustand, Vite, Vitest (+ React Testing Library/jsdom for component tests) — no D3/Recharts, no backend.
 All visualisations (Gantt chart, RAM/disk grids, allocation strip) are hand-built CSS/flex/grid.
 The filesystem's "disk" persists across reloads via IndexedDB — scheduler and memory still reset on refresh, deliberately (see `plan.md` §2.5).

+## State & robustness

+- **Window layout** (position/size/open/z-order) persists to `localStorage`, debounced on every drag/resize/focus — the same medium as terminal history, since it's UI chrome, not simulated system state.
+- **Cross-tab consistency**: opening the app in two tabs no longer means one silently overwrites the other's disk on the next save.
+Tabs announce a successful filesystem save over a `BroadcastChannel`; on hearing another tab's announcement, a tab cancels its own pending save and re-hydrates from the newer persisted state, logging it to the terminal so the reconciliation is visible.
+Best-effort, not full multi-tab consistency — memory/scheduler state stays tab-local by design.
+- **Small screens**: the desktop metaphor (overlapping draggable windows) has nowhere sensible to degrade to on a phone.
+Below ~860px wide, a small feature-detected notice replaces the boot sequence and desktop entirely, rather than a horizontally-clipped layout.
+- **Hard links, permissions**: `Inode.links` and a real rwx mode bit are actually enforced — `rm` only frees a file's blocks once every hard-linked name pointing at it is gone, and `write`/`rm`/`cat`/`cp` reject a file missing the relevant permission bit, not just cosmetically.

 ## Accessibility